 Sources include Einstein’s The Evolution of Physics and Stephen Hawking’s A Brief History of Time and The Universe In a Nutshell.

 This work appears as an appendix in The Conflict of the Ages Part One: The Scientific History of Origins.
-99 cents gets you the whole book.
+1.99 cents gets student or teacher editions.

 Click the cover images below for the Amazon links, teacher and student editions.